Skip to navigation Skip to content

 1

-Emily applies for ABSTUDY to attend Cairns State High School, starting on 22 January 2018.
-Emily provides a Rent Certificate with the claim, indicating $400 a fortnight will be charged for meals and accommodation to board privately.
-Emily will start boarding in Cairns on 20 January 2018.
+Emily applies for ABSTUDY to attend a high school in Cairns, starting on 22 January 2025.
+Emily provides an ABSTUDY request for private board provider details (SY015) form with the claim, indicating $400 a fortnight will be charged for meals and accommodation to board privately.
+Emily will start boarding in Cairns on 20 January 2025.

 To ensure correct payment of RA and the Away from Home rate, 2 event dates will need to be coded on the AC screen within the ABSTUDY claim.